Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 <img src = "assets/3.1.orders_v.png">

-Based on what we are seeing above, we can agree with our analysts that we do not have `daily_sales` records missing for a few days in February.
+Based on what we are seeing above, we can agree with our analysts that we do not have daily sales records for a few days in February so our analysts are definitely on to something.
 Let's see if we can dig further into why this may have happened in our next section.

 ### Step 2 - Click Next -->